Steven Ginsberg named managing editor of The Washington Post, rounding out senior management team

 Buzbee praised Ginsberg’s sense of ambition for The Post’s journalism and “his ability to push people to do their strongest work.”
 She said his experience supervising coverage of government and politics is “the heart and soul of what The Post does and is at its core.”

-In a memo to The Post staff announcing Ginsberg’s appointment, Buzbee and Barr cited his role in developing stories that grew into books published under the newspaper’s auspices, such as those about the Mueller investigation and Trump’s two impeachments.
+In a memo to The Post staff announcing Ginsberg’s appointment, Buzbee and Barr cited his role in developing stories that grew into books published under the newspaper’s auspices, such as those about former special counsel Robert S. Mueller III’s investigation and Trump’s two impeachments.
 A series about George Floyd’s life and a forthcoming biography grew out of brainstorming sessions that Ginsberg conducted, they said.

 Ginsberg called himself an avid sports fan but declined to detail his rooting loyalties, other than to mention his support for the University of Virginia, where he once covered the school’s women’s basketball team.